 Unsurprisingly, production costs of LCD have fallen alongside these performance advancements.
 With highly automated and high-yielding manufacturing processes optimised over many years in factories of increasing scale, the cost structure of glass LCD displays today is dominated by the component materials themselves, from display cell and polarizers, to backlight, driver chips and many others.
 Non-material costs such as labour, depreciation and indirect costs are relatively small part of the overall cost, as is often the case with highly optimised processes.

 Organic LCD (OLCD) is a breakthrough flexible display technology that uses plastic films substrates instead of glass, resulting in flexible LCDs that are thinner, lighter, shatterproof and conformable around surfaces.
-OLCD can achieve this because its transistors are made or organic semiconductor materials instead of silicon, and can be manufactured at low temperature on plastic films in repurposed flat panel display (FPD) production lines originally built for glass LCD.
+OLCD can achieve this because its transistors are made from organic semiconductor materials instead of silicon, and can be manufactured at low temperature on plastic films in repurposed flat panel display (FPD) production lines originally built for glass LCD.

 As well as being manufacturable in existing FPD lines, OLCD harnesses much of the existing and highly optimised LCD supply chain.
 Component materials used in glass LCDs such as polarisers, backlights, driver chips and many the other materials from the LCD production cycle can also be used in OLCD manufacture depending on the use case.
 Since these common components are those which dominate the cost structure of LCDs, the manufacturing cost of OLCD is similar to glass LCD, making it the lowest cost flexible display technology.